authelia/authelia/docs/configuration/identity-providers/oidc.md

 ### hmac_secret

 The HMAC secret used to sign the [OpenID Connect] JWT's.
+The provided string is hashed to a SHA256 byte string for the purpose of meeting the required format.

 Can also be defined using a [secret](../secrets.md) which is the recommended for containerized deployments.

 ### issuer_private_key

 The private key in DER base64 encoded PEM format used to encrypt the [OpenID Connect] JWT's.

 Can also be defined using a [secret](../secrets.md) which is the recommended for containerized deployments.

 ### clients

-A list of clients to setup.
+A list of clients to configure.
 The options for each client are described below.

 #### id